ga-wdi-boston/js-dom-assessment/lib/diagnostic.md

 ## Question 8

-Write a simple function for click event registration.
+Use jQuery to register a click handler for clicks inside `div` items.

 <!-- your answer starts here -->